Philipwur/MSc-Thesis/README.md

 ## To-Do

 ### Working on now
+- send flynn a version of the paragraph (why our size was limit)

+- pinning down irreducible parameter space
+  - x is probably periodic, y greater than 1 maps to 1/y (confirm this)

 - Continued literature review
   + Figure of merit Nc (understand where the permitivity term comes from etc)
+  + ashcroft solid state physics page 95
+- beat BCC 24 FCC 25 SC 27
 - start making optimisation algo
 - get results on the cluster
 - add to-do page rather than putting it in readme

 - Discuss with rahul about generating 3D-3D in the same way
   - this should make atoms the same across the different crystal structures
+  - also include upper
+  - look at matlab eig solver to add both ends
+  - add current values found to the spreadsheet, add identifier and alt generation note

+- start writeup of literature review (page and a half )
+  - Meta materials
+  - Electric susceptibility and negative susceptibility
+    - negative static susceptibility (mention flynn's paper here)
+    - what it could do
+  - Ferroelectricity (spontaneous polarisability) (briefly mention as an analogous process)
+    - we only model the transition not the polarised state
+  - Claussius mossotti model (allen)
+  - 2D array for modelling for the levitation problem, what is the best arrangement of this    array
+  - 2D bravais lattices review

+- next meet next week 1/07/20 @ 10AM (not the week after)

 ### Later